red-panda-ci/jenkins-pipeline-library/README.md

 * Configure Jenkins with SonarQube >= 6.2
 * Configure a webhook in Sonar to your jenkins URL <your-jenkins-instance>/sonar-webhook/ (<https://jenkins.io/doc/pipeline/steps/sonar/#waitforqualitygate-wait-for-sonarqube-analysis-to-be-completed-and-return-quality-gate-status)>

+### jplStart

+Start library activities

+This helper should be executed as first step of the pipeline.

+* Prepare some things based on the target platform:
+  * "android".
+Prepare the workspace to build within native Docker of the Jenkins:
+  * Get the contents of the repository https://github.com/red-panda-ci/ci-scripts on the ci-scripts/.jenkins_library repository
+  * "ios" (TBD)
+  * "hybrid" (TBD)
+  * "backend" (TBD)
+* Execute for the jplValidateCommitMessages on Pull Request, breaking the build if the messages don't complaint with the parse rules
+* Execute jplBuildChangelog and attach the CHANGELOG.html as artifact of the build

+Parameters:

+* cfg jplConfig class object

+jpl usage:

+* jplBuildChangeLog
+* jplCheckoutSCM
+* jplIE
+* jplValidateCommitMessages

+cfg usage:

+* cfg.targetPlatform
+* cfg.isJplStarted

 ### jplValidateCommitMessages

 Validate commit messages on PR's using <https://github.com/willsoto/validate-commit> project